summer-ospp/help-en/docs/cooperation.md

 ## How to apply for cooperation partner

-Please send the following information to summer@iscas.ac.cn.
+Please send the following information to org@summer-ospp.ac.cn.
 The organizing committee of the event will arrange people to connect with the partners and discuss the follow-up cooperation.

 - Name of the partner:
 - Contact name: